critterandguitari/EYESY_Manual/manual.md

 Any saved changes to this setting will take effect after reboot.
 (Please remember that during boot up, EYESY will first check if it is connected to a powered HDMI display.
 If does not find one, it will automatically use the composite port to output video.
 So you must not have an HDMI cable connected to EYESY to use the composite output.
 Don't forget to set the correct input on your display too!)

-# Chapter Five: Programming for EYESY
+# 5. Programming for EYESY

 ### For those with a text editor and a dream.